 Author: Bree Galbraith Illustrator: Lynn Scurfield Publisher: Owl Kids

-Grounded in childhood curiosity and helmed by a gentle, inquiring main character, this story about the power of ideas fosters creativity, perseverance, inclusion, and a collaborative spirit.”-Owl Kids
+Grounded in childhood curiosity and helmed by a gentle, inquiring main character, this story about the power of ideas fosters creativity, perseverance, inclusion, and a collaborative spirit

 Many Shapes of Clay: A Story of Healing